 I already mentioned that kombucha is a fermented sweetened tea, thus it is made with loads of sugar.
 But don’t worry.
 These sugars will be eaten by the culture to facilitate fermentation.
 After fermentation, only a little sugar will be left making the kombucha low-carb.

 But since the taste of kombucha is a little like vinegar some commercial brands choose to add more sugar and fruit flavors.
 This time, the end product is not keto-friendly because these versions of kombucha are loaded with carbs and sugars that will definitely kick you out of ketosis.

 Kombucha Dangers & Side Effects

-Kombucha is a good probiotic drink that can give you a wide range of health benefits provided it’s drunk in moderation and you take precautions when making it homemade because brewing kombucha incorrectly can result in contamination that can lead to health risks.
-Buying kombucha online from a genuine company might be the best option if you want to stay safe.
+Kombucha is a good probiotic drink that can give you a wide range of health benefits provided it’s drunk in moderation and you take precautions when making it homemade.
+These benefits may not come from the probiotic bacteria though.